-Exams enable a child to not only see how much they know but exams such as O Levels (O/L) and A Levels (A/L) lay the foundation for university and that is why tutoring is necessary to ensure the foundation for a child’s higher education is set right.
-There are many boards and standards and its important to pick the right program which suits your child’s ability to perform.
+Exams enable a child to not only see how much they know but exams such as O Levels (O/L) and A-Levels (A/L) lay the foundation for university and that is why tutoring is necessary to ensure the foundation for a child’s higher education is set right.
+There are many boards and standards and it is important to pick the right program which suits your child’s ability to perform.

 International Baccalaureate (IB)

 With its governing body in Switzerland the IB organization, which was initiated in 1968 looks at a holistic approach to education.
-Starting from the primary and middle years program and extending to a career led program for the ages 16-19 and then the diploma program for ages 15-19 which is the most taught program around the globe.
+Starting from the primary and middle years program and extending to a career led the program for the ages 16-19 and then the diploma program for ages 15-19 which is the most taught program around the globe.
 The core aim of IB is to nurture and turn students into Inquirers, Knowledgeable Thinkers, Communicators, Principled Risk-Takers, Balanced Reflective Individuals who are Open-minded.
-Thus the program consists of project based type of education which is applicable in the real world of multinationals with a focus on diplomacy to create a whole individual who is able to enter university.
+Thus the program consists of a project-based type of education that is applicable in the real world of multinationals with a focus on diplomacy to create a whole individual who is able to enter university.

 General Certificate of Education (GCE)